 2020 Long Term Incentive Award Payout.
 During fiscal 2020, as part of the 2020 Business Recovery and Transformation Plan, the Compensation Committee awarded executive officers, including the NEOs, and other key management personnel a combination of Restricted Stock Units (RSUs) that would vest in three equal installments over three years, and Market Stock Units (MSUs) that would be earned based on absolute stock price performance and vest in three equal installments over three years.
 The actual number of MSUs to be delivered was directly correlated to the absolute change in the Company's stock price growth as measured on the first anniversary of the grant.
 The 10-day average stock price on the date of the original grant was \$12.83.
 The 10-day average stock price on the first anniversary of the grant was \$45.75.
-Although the Company experienced a 357% increase in stock price in the one-year performance period, because the Plan capped the number of shares that could be awarded to two times the original grant, which vest annually in three equal installments, beginning May 2021.
+Although the Company experienced a 357% increase in stock price in the one-year performance period, because the Plan capped the number of shares that could be awarded to two times the number originally granted, each Plan participant, including the NEOs, was awarded the maximum number of shares, or two times the original grant, which vest annually in three equal installments, beginning May 2021.